kapilnimje/rewards-service/README.md

 }
 ```

 API 2: This API is used to search the reward points based on customer name.
-This API can also giv you ability to search based on filter days
+This API can also give you an ability to search rewards based on number of days provided.
 - URL: http://localhost:8080/rewards/search
 - URI Path: /rewards/search
 - Http Method: GET